Newcomers’ Class On the Quaker Way

-- For more information about the structure of the Meeting and how it fits into the larger structure of Quakers and the world, see the “State of the Meeting” report’s list of Committees, Officers and Liaisons on the Resources & Documents page.
+- For more information about the structure of the Meeting and how it fits into the larger structure of Quakers and the world, see the “State of the Meeting” report, the Our Committees and Meeting Officers and Liaisons pages, and other parts of this website.

 - Books are available for checkout in the library in the foyer of the Meetinghouse.
 For more information or to find written material on a specific topic, contact: Kathy Mallalieu.

 - Poem, book review or event for Newsletter – Contact: Marylea Coday.